 Pre-project situation

 Families in rural areas of Kolar District use traditional cooking stoves fired with fuel wood and additionally with kerosene.
 These can be cooking stoves made of three stones or simple design stoves made of clay.
 The three-stone cooking stove costs almost nothing and the traditional constructed stove costs only slightly more at 100 Indian Rupees (£1).
 The fuel wood is collected from woody shrubs and forested areas.
 The demand for fuel wood is much higher than the regeneration of the woody biomass so there is a severe shortage of fuel wood and forest resources are depleting.
 78% of the collected fuel wood is non-renewable (see analysis in section B.4).
 Additionally, families use some kerosene for enhancing the burning of fuel wood.
-Each household uses 24.12 litres of kerosene per year for cooking purposes. (source: baseline survey, the template of which is provided in Annex 3).
+Each household uses 24.12 litres of kerosene per year for cooking purposes. (source: baseline survey, the template of which is provided in Appendix 5).

 The traditional cooking stoves have poor efficiency: a large amount of fuel wood is needed to generate enough thermal energy for the household’s cooking needs.
 Burning of fuel wood in such cooking stoves also results in comparatively large amounts of incomplete combustion products – CH4, N2O, CO, and non-methane hydrocarbons (NMHC), which are all greenhouse gases more potent than CO2.